 Nielsen Park is a large and pleasant harborside park with a swimming pool protected by nets.

 Parsley Bay Reserve is a smaller harborside park which offers a peaceful retreat to locals.
-The Japanese Antarctic Expedition wintered here for several months from November 1911 (there is a plaque in the Reserve commemorating this.).
+The Japanese Antarctic Expedition wintered here for six months from May 1911.
+There is a plaque in the Reserve commemorating this.
+(To read more about the visit of the Japanese Antarctic Expedition, click here.)